Short Shorts

-"Short Shorts" is a song written and performed by Tom Austin, Bill Crandell, Bill Dalton, Russ Viers, and Bob Gaudio, members of The Royal Teens.
+"Short Shorts" is a song written and performed by Tom Austin, Bill Crandell, Bill Dalton, and Bob Gaudio, members of The Royal Teens.
 It reached #2 on the U.S. R&B chart and #3 on the U.S. pop chart in 1958.
 The group originally released the track on the small New York label Power Records in 1957.

 In an interview with Newsweek, Dalton explained how the song came to be written: "We were practicing one night at my house, and one guy started putting some notes together.
 Another guy picked it up and added some more.
 Before we knew it we had a tune.
 During the next three weeks we added and changed and polished until we had it the way we wanted it.
 Later, the four of us were riding down the street in Bergenfield ...
 It was a warm day and we saw this girl in shorts walking down the street.
 That gave us the idea for the lyrics."

 The record ranked #35 on Billboard's Year-End top 50 singles of 1958.